znly/rules_go/go/toolchains.rst

 If you wish to have more control over the toolchains you can instead just make direct calls to register_toolchains_ with only the toolchains you wish to install.
 You can see an example of this in `limiting the available toolchains`_.
-It is important to note that you **must** also register the boostrap toolchain for any other toolchain that you register, otherwise the tools for that toolchain cannot be built.
+It is important to note that you **must** also register the bootstrap toolchain for any other toolchain that you register, otherwise the tools for that toolchain cannot be built.